“California’s historic wet winter risks making wildfire season even worse”

 BALANCE: C

-Quotes California Department of Forestry along with climate scientists but no environmental advocates to counter industry/agency push to log.
+Quotes California Department of Forestry along with climate scientists but no environmental advocates to counter industry/agency narrative in favor of logging.

 SCIENCE: B-

-Some climate science, but no mention of studies debunking industry “fuels” narrative.
+Some climate science, but no mention of any of the hundreds peer-reviewed studies contesting the industry “fuels” narrative.

 OBJECTIVITY: C+